Nearly three in five overpay by €500 a year for health insurance

 They found that nearly 60% of respondents could be on the wrong plan, and are overpaying by up to €500 per adult for their cover.

-Dermot Goode, [url=TotalHealthCover.ie[/url] MD, says that while we have seen increased switching activity in the sector, a lot of people continue with inappropriate coverage.
+Dermot Goode, TotalHealthCover.ie MD, says that while we have seen increased switching activity in the sector, a lot of people continue with inappropriate coverage.

 “Our analysis shows that still too many people do not review their health cover annually and as a result, are either paying too much for health insurance or do not have the cover they need, or often both.